 Conservation; energy use in transportation; load shapes; weather normalization.

-Pravin Varaiya (Electrical Engineering & Computer Science)
+Pravin Varaiya (Electrical Engineering and Computer Sciences)

 Communications networks; transportation systems; electric power systems.